 Practice Preventive Care

-Medicare Part B covers preventive screenings to help detect stroke risk early, but it also offers counseling and support to beneficiaries who are looking to stop smoking or improve their nutrition and diet.
+Medicare Part B covers preventive screenings to help detect stroke risk early, but it also provides counseling and support to beneficiaries who are looking to stop smoking or improve their nutrition and diet.
 A Medigap plan can help pay some of the costs not covered by your Medicare Part B insurance.
 If you’d like to learn more, call 855-350-8101 to talk to one of our licensed agents.